 You can choose to save each scaled (or angled) hatch into the system once, regardless of the scale.
 Or you can save different versions of each hatch with different scales and/or angles.
 Our software allows you to edit the scale of your hatches when you place them.
 Although you cannot scale your hatches on a global level, you can go through them once, file by file, and set each to the scale you prefer.
 Once finished, you'll never have to scale your hatches again (unless you want to).

 Remember: You're working in Paper Space with no scale.
 Once you save your hatch into the system, the hatch will be scaled automatically when you use it in either Model Space or Paper Space.
 Your screen is currently showing the final look of the hatch.
-You may have to print the drawing to view its final output scale.

 You'll probably want to print each of your hatches before saving them into out F/X database.
 That way, you'll be sure of what they will look like in an actual printed drawing.